 8. Kokernot 06 Ranch – 278,000 Acres

-Located in West Texas in the Davis Mountains is the Kokernot 06 Ranch.
-The family that currently owns the land acquired it in 1912, and it has been a staple in West Texas ranching for over a century.
-Movies and commercials often shoot on this rugged landscape, and the owners also offer many activities for the public.
+The Kokernot 06 Ranch is in West Texas in the Davis Mountains.
+The family that currently owns the land acquired it in 1912, and it has been a staple in West Texas ranching for more than a century.
+Movies and commercials are often filmed in this rugged landscape, and the owners also offer many activities for the public.
 Serious hunters can participate in trophy hunting for big game, or you can hike, ride horses, and take tours via ATV.

 7. Nunley Brothers – 301,500 Acres